88-degrees/Book-of-Changes/appendix02s1.md

 A strong line in the topmost place must represent, according to the scheme of the hexagram, one who uses force in the cause of education; but the force is put forth not on the ignorant, but on those who would keep them ignorant, or increase their ignorance.
 The subject of this line, therefore, acts according to his nature, and the subjects of all the weak lines below are cared for as is best for them.

-[273:V](#fr_194) 'The cloud,' it is said, 'that has risen to the top of the sky, has nothing more to do till it is called on, in the harmony of heaven p.
+<a name="fn_194"></a>[273:V](#fr_194) 'The cloud,' it is said, 'that has risen to the top of the sky, has nothing more to do till it is called on, in the harmony of heaven p.
 274 and earth, to discharge its store of rain.'
 This gives to the writer the idea of waiting; and the superior man is supposed to be taught by this symbolism to enjoy his idle time, while he is waiting for the approach of danger and occasion for action.

 'The regular course' of the subject of line 1 seems to be the determination to wait, at a distance from danger, the proper time to act.